giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 * To get a better understanding of how tokens flow between taker, maker, Mangrove, and maker contracts like `OfferMakerTutorial`, see [Mangrove Offer](../background/offer-maker/mangrove-offer.md).

-* You can also add more features to your smart offer by looking at the next sections of this doc!
+* You can also add more features (such as [reneging trades](../guides/howToRenege.md) or [unlocking/reactive liquidity](../guides/howToUnlockLiquidity.md)) to your smart offer by looking at the next sections of this doc!